-3.3 Round Robin Study for Water Sampling Techniques in the Great Salt Lake
+5.3 Round Robin Study for Water Sampling Techniques

-3.3.1 Problem Statement
+5.3.1 Problem Statement

-Several local, state, and federal agencies are currently sampling water in Great Salt Lake for purposes of monitoring trends in water quality and understanding impacts to the ecosystem and to the industries that depend on resources from the Great Salt Lake.
+Several local, state, and federal agencies are currently sampling water in the Lake for purposes of monitoring trends in water quality and understanding impacts to the ecosystem and to the industries that depend on resources from the Lake.
 Sampling has historically been done by different investigators with different study objectives.
-Further, the complex geochemistry of Great Salt Lake water may preclude the use of certain equipment and require unique calibration methods, preservation methods, etc. These differences and issues may potentially bring the accuracy of water quality data into question.
+Further, the complex geochemistry of the Lake's water may preclude the use of certain equipment and require unique calibration methods, preservation methods, etc. These differences and issues may potentially bring the accuracy of water quality data into question.
 Thus, it is important to standardize sampling techniques, sample preservation, and instrument calibrations methods among all agencies.
-It is the objective of this study to facilitate a discussion among current investigators and complete a round robin study of sampling methods as required to determine the best available method for use by agencies in monitoring the water quality of Great Salt Lake.
-This will facilitate more efficient data comparison and use to understand and predict the lake water quality better.
+It is the objective of this study to facilitate a discussion among current investigators and other interested parties and complete a round robin study of sampling methods as required to determine the best available method for use by agencies in monitoring the water quality of the Lake.
+This will facilitate more efficient data comparison in future studies including lake assessments.

-3.3.2 Study Objectives
+5.3.2 Study Objectives